nielsRocholl/DL_Assignment_2/README.md

 You can also plot the results ny running: python3 plot.py

-if you uncomment "plot" in the main function you will se aa live plot.
+if you uncomment "plot" in the main function you will se a live plot.
 And if you uncomment "em.render()" you can see the agent in action.